thetillhoff/workshop/docs/labs/lab_2/1_hands_on.md

 ```

 This makes sure that the `todo-service` container is built from the Dockerfile in the same folder and started after the `postgres` container is started.
-The application will be exposed on localhost port 3000.
+The application will be exposed on localhost port 3000 - which is the same as before.

 Then, run `docker compose up` to start the `todo-service` container while keeping the database container running.